scipy/scipy/doc/source/tutorial/stats.rst

              4.16333634e-12,   4.16333634e-12,   4.16333634e-12])

-Be aware of the performance issues mentions in :ref:`performance_issues_label`.
-The computation of unspecified common methods can become very slow, since only general methods are called which, by their very nature, cannot use any specific information about the distribution.
+Be aware of the performance issues mentioned in :ref:`performance_issues_label`.
+The computation of unspecified common methods can become very slow, since only general methods are called, which, by their very nature, cannot use any specific information about the distribution.
 Thus, as a cautionary example:

     >>> from scipy.integrate import quad